 – Tripp Burwell, Middlebury College, Namibia Program 2007

-Round River semester and summer research and study abroad programs are field-based experiences that offer small groups of students the opportunities to contribute to and learn from participating in conservation efforts in big, wild landscapes.
+Round River study abroad programs in Africa, North and South America are field-based experiences that offer small groups of students the opportunities to contribute to and learn from participating in wildlife conservation efforts in big, wild landscapes.
 While earning college credit, students from diverse backgrounds study and immerse themselves in the ecology and culture of unique wild landscapes.
+Round River is dedicated to conservation strategies that preserve and restore wild places; to that end, we strive to develop and support traditions that sustain wildness.
+These efforts are anchored in the principles of conservation biology, supported by field research and community planning.
 Round River is entrenched in these places, and dedicated to fulfilling obligations to our local partners.
-While on a program, students become part of this effort, working alongside our local partners with Round River researchers and instructors.
+While on a study abroad program, students become part of this effort, working alongside our local partners with Round River researchers and instructors.

 What you can expect to experience on a Round River program:

 We understand that people living in the areas we work are the long-term stewards of that landscape.
 Round River forms partnerships with local people and organizations in order to provide scientific expertise and help form conservation strategies that work in accordance with that community’s environmental values.
 As a student you will work and interact with these people, and not only get first hand experience with their culture, but also be exposed to the complexities of achieving conservation objectives in communities with diverse needs and interests.

 Ultimately, these programs are about getting your hands dirty, and offering you the satisfaction of knowing that the projects you are working on are contributing to actual conservation initiatives.
 You will gain field skills and learn how to design research studies.
 Round River feels that it is essential that anyone interested in conservation and the environment, whether in science or the Humanities, get out and walk on the land.
 We strive to attract students from all backgrounds from Biology to English majors.